redefiningsurgery/alltracker/README.md

 ### Data prep

-Download Kubric from [here].
+Start by downloding Kubric: [kubric_au.tar.gz](https://huggingface.co/datasets/aharley/alltracker_data/resolve/main/kubric_au.tar.gz?download=true).
 This is just a torch export of the official `kubric-public/tfds/movi_f/512x512` data.

 With Kubric, you can skip the other datasets and start training Stage 1.